dart-lang/site-www/src/_guides/language/language-tour.md

 continues.
 If it's false, the assertion fails and an exception (an [AssertionError][]) is thrown.

+Like other functions, you can utilize trailing commas in assertions.
+This might be useful if you want to cut the message attached to an assertion, then paste it back in later.

 When exactly do assertions work?
 That depends on the tools and framework you're using: